GREYPHOENIX2/F-Phish/README.md

 # How to use

-This tool is very easy to use
-but even for beginners but' if you're a script kiddie it might be a little hard to understand it
+This tool is very easy to use even for beginners but' if you're a script kiddie it might be a little hard to understand it

 1.When you run the script you'll see the options(You'll have to enter an option twice)